McDonald’s Sales Just Dropped Big, Here’s Why Fewer People Are Eating Fast Food Right Now

 Basically: food prices are up, budgets are tight, and even the $1 menu isn’t immune anymore.

-But that’s just the surface.
-Let’s talk about what’s really going on under the sesame seed bun.
+But that’s just barely scraping the surface, let’s talk about what’s really going on under the sesame seed bun.

 Are People Finally Noticing Fast Food’s Prices?

 A regular meal at McDonald’s (burger, fries, drink) can easily hit $12-$14 in many cities.
-That’s edging into casual restaurant territory.
-And people are noticing.
+That’s edging into casual restaurant territory, and people are definitely noticing.

-For years, fast food’s appeal was simple: cheap, fast, tasty.
-But when it’s not cheap anymore?
-That equation breaks down.
+For a lot of years now, fast food’s appeal was simple: cheap, fast, tasty.
+But when it’s not cheap anymore that equation breaks down completely.

-Families who used to grab dinner at McDonald’s on busy nights are looking at a $50+ bill for four people, and realizing they could buy a week’s worth of groceries for that (eh, sort of).
+Families who used to grab dinner at McDonald’s on busy nights are looking at a $50+ bill for four people, and realizing they could buy a week’s worth of groceries for that (eh, sort of, but definitely a day’s worth at least).

-And that’s not even counting delivery apps, where McDonald’s prices get marked up again and you’re suddenly paying $20 for a Big Mac combo that arrives lukewarm.
+And that’s not even counting delivery apps, where McDonald’s prices get marked up again and you’re suddenly paying $20 for a Big Mac combo that arrives lukewarm and is tossed on your front porch in such a way that you can’t even open the door (thanks a lot).

 Is Fast Food Losing Its “Cheap Treat” Status?

-Here’s what I think is quietly happening: fast food used to be a fun, accessible indulgence.
-Something easy, reliable, comforting.
+Here’s what I think is quietly happening: fast food used to be a fun, accessible indulgence, something that was endlessly easy, reliable, and super comforting.

 And that’s a bigger problem for McDonald’s than inflation alone.